-A post to help explain the key muscles to my Base-Line Hypothesis of Human Health and Movement.
+A post to help find the 5 main muscles (from my Base-Line Theory of Health and Movement) on your own body.

-Anatomy is wordy and it's easy to get lost but knowing the details isn't important:
+Anatomy is wordy.
+It's easy to get lost, but knowing the details isn't important:

 - Study the pictures.
 See.